MrPinoBoy/Exercice-Cadavre-Exquis-Thomas/README.md

 This mysterious cave was called the "cave of the monster".No one had ever come out of it alive.
 The little turtle decided to go inside.

+After swimming for a few moments in the clear, cool water, the little turtle was tired.
+She decided to rest for a few moments are a rocky outcrop.
+She rested for a few minutes in the greatest of calm.
+But this calmness left the place to an *enormous noise*, a kind of rumbling.

+### Fear or curiosity

+The little turtle was torn between fear and curiosity.